Proless/Mukhtabar/docs/opnsense/README.md

 ![OPNsense Unbound Service](image/unbound_dns_server.png "OPNsense Unbound Service") (_Note: You can add multiple DNS servers to Unbound without any issues_)

+To ensure Unbound can resolve internal hostnames on the network, you need to enable registration of DHCP leases and static mappings:

+1. Go to `Services` → `Unbound DNS` → `General` in the OPNsense Web UI.
+2. Under the **DHCP Registration** section, check both `Register DHCP Static Mappings` and `Register ISC DHCP4 Leases`.
+This allows Unbound to automatically resolve hostnames assigned via DHCP or static mappings.
+3. Also check `Flush DNS Cache during reload` to ensure changes are immediately reflected in DNS lookups.
+4. Click `Apply` to save the changes.
+5. Go to `Services` → `Unbound DNS` → `Advanced`.
+6. Under **Cache Settings**, set the option `TTL for Host Cache entries` to `60`.
+7. Click `Apply` again to save the changes.

 To use Unbound as the central DNS server for the network, you need to update the system's general DNS settings to ensure all DNS queries are handled locally by OPNsense.
 This setup allows OPNsense to resolve internal hostnames, apply DNS overrides, and forward external queries to your preferred public DNS servers.

 Follow these steps: